Varendraaa/portfolio/content/projects/Pneumonia-Detection.md

 ## Background

 [MedMNIST](https://medmnist.github.io/) is a collection of 10 datasets of 28x28 pixel images.
-For this project, two different datasets were chosen to evaluate both binary classification and multiclassification task.
+For this project, two different datasets were chosen, one for binary classification and one for multi-class classification.
 Each dataset was evaluated using three different networks:

 1. **Sample ConvNet** : A baseline convolutional neural network provided as part of the coursework.
 2. **Dense-Only Network** : A fully connected network without convolutional layers but with comparable total parameters to the baseline ConvNet.